Forge new ideas

 Jalal U. and Syeda F. Ahmad and their children — Jaheen N., Raisa N. and Nafisah N., all of whom attended the Fulton Schools — established a fund to give back and support undergraduate students in their pursuit of knowledge and the advancement of research.
 Their endowment, which funds a materials science, mechanical, biomedical or electrical engineering student, was created to help more students have the life-changing experience of conducting research through FURI.

-In summer and fall 2024, 117 students participated in individual research projects.
+In fall 2025, 121 students participated in individual research projects.

 FURIprojects